KageKirin/CodingTests/SuckerPunch/SuckerPunch/test/README.md

     * Bigger values like: 20, 40, 60
     * Zero values
     * Negative values
-2. OutOfMemory * Illegal operation
+2. OutOfMemory * Illegal operation (Stress Testing)
     * System should be able to handle when the memory is almost full.
     * System should not be able to handle when memory is full for cases like:
       * uses no more than 2048 bytes to implement all byte queues, and
       * must support 15 queues with an average of 80 or so bytes in each queue.
+3. Test Code Coverage
+    * Implemented with gcov

 # Test Framework
 1. Selected Google Test Framework